Police: Georgia woman borrowed badge, gun to get free snacks

 The department says Green was suspended but later resigned.

-The outlet says Edgerton hasn't responded to comment requests as of Thursday.
+The outlet says Edgerton hasn't responded to comment request as of Thursday.

 Comments